Polish American Librarians Association

 SECTION 1.
 Books and Records: The records of PALA shall consist of its Articles of Incorporation, by-laws and amendments thereto, minutes of all General, Executive Board, and Special meetings, register of members, financial documents, inventories and other such Records.

-SECTION 2: Audit of accounts: Before the closing of every fiscal year, the Finance Committee members of PALA shall audit the books of account, to be presented by the Treasurer to the annual general meeting of the members.
+SECTION 2: Audit of accounts: Before the closing of every fiscal year, the Board, acting as the Finance Committee of PALA, shall audit the books of account, to be presented by the Treasurer to the annual general meeting of the members.

 SECTION 1.
-The Bylaws Committee shall prepare and present amendments to the membership.
+The Board shall prepare and present bylaws amendments to the membership.

 SECTION 2.
 Amendments shall be approved by a two-thirds (2/3) vote of the voting members.